Sperm: Sperm in other animals

 Fertilization relies on spermatozoa for most sexually reproductive animals.

 Some species of fruit fly produce the largest known spermatozoon found in nature.
 Drosophila melanogaster produces sperm that can be up to 1.8 mm, while its relative Drosophila bifurca produces the largest known spermatozoon, measuring over 58 mm in length.
 In Drosophila melanogaster, the entire sperm, tail included, gets incorporated into the oocyte cytoplasm, however, for Drosophila bifurca only a small portion of the tail enters the oocyte.

 The wood mouse Apodemus sylvaticus possesses spermatozoa with falciform morphology.
 Another characteristics which makes these gametocytes unique is the presence of an apical hook on the sperm head.
 This hook is used to attach to the hooks or to the flagella of other spermatozoa.
 Aggregation is caused by these attachments and mobile trains result.
 These trains provide improved motility in the female reproductive tract and are a means by which fertilization is promoted.

 The postmeiotic phase of mouse spermatogenesis is very sensitive to environmental genotoxic agents, because as male germ cells form mature spermatozoa they progressively lose the ability to repair DNA damage.
 Irradiation of male mice during late spermatogenesis can induce damage that persists for at least 7 days in the fertilizing spermatozoa, and disruption of maternal DNA double-strand break repair pathways increases spermatozoa-derived chromosomal aberrations.
 Treatment of male mice with melphalan, a bifunctional alkylating agent frequently employed in chemotherapy, induces DNA lesions during meiosis that may persist in an unrepaired state as germ cells progress through DNA repair-competent phases of spermatogenic development.
 Such unrepaired DNA damages in spermatozoa, after fertilization, can lead to offspring with various abnormalities.

 Sea urchins such as Arbacia punctulata are ideal organisms to use in sperm research, they spawn large numbers of sperm into the sea, making them well-suited as model organisms for experiments.

 The spermatozoa of marsupials are usually longer than those of placental mammals.

 Sperm in plants and other organisms

-Motile sperm cells of algae and seedless plants.

 Sperm cells in algal and many plant gametophytes are produced in male gametangia (antheridia) via mitotic division.
 In flowering plants, sperm nuclei are produced inside pollen.

 The gametophytes of bryophytes, ferns and some gymnosperms produce motile sperm cells, contrary to pollen grains employed in most gymnosperms and all angiosperms.
 This renders sexual reproduction in the absence of water impossible, since water is a necessary medium for sperm and egg to meet.
 Algae and lower plant sperm cells are often multi-flagellated (see image) and thus morphologically different from animal spermatozoa.

 Some algae and fungi produce non-motile sperm cells, called spermatia.
 In higher plants and some algae and fungi, fertilization involves the migration of the sperm nucleus through a fertilization tube (e.g. pollen tube in higher plants) to reach the egg cell.